Nociception/log_vs_lin_scale_on_scatter/README.md

 # Development Process : how this project born and evolved
 ## Context
 The big class within the code is named Day02Ex03: [the exercise 03 of the day 02 of the "python for datascience"](https://github.com/Nociception/piscine_python_for_datascience/tree/master/Python-2-DataTable/ex03) [42](https://42.fr/)'s piscine.
-This exercise gives us two csv ([gdppercapita_ppp_inflation_adjusted](data/gdppercapita_ppp_inflation_adjusted.csv) and [life_expectancy_years](data/life_expectancy.csv)), and asks to plot a scatter plot, with GDP on X (log scale) and life expectancy on Y. Eventually, we are informally asked if we see any correlation.
+This exercise gives us two CSV ([gdppercapita_ppp_inflation_adjusted](data/gdppercapita_ppp_inflation_adjusted.csv) and [life_expectancy_years](data/life_expectancy.csv)), and asks to plot a scatter plot, with GDP on X (log scale) and life expectancy on Y. Eventually, we are informally asked if we see any correlation.

 ![expected.jpg](assets/expected.jpg)
 ## Spiral